Dan-in-CA/decorrstretch/README.md

 Enter the name or path of the image file to be processed.
 Enter a name or path + name of the output file to be saved.
-Optionally enter a value for a linear stretch, e.g. 0.01,
+Optionally enter a (tol) value for a linear stretch, e.g. 0.01,

 The input and output file types can be different and most common file formats such as jpeg, png, etc. should work.